Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Conclusions

 \section{Conclusions}

-We have put forward a consistent quantization procedure for superconducting circuits modeled in a redundant flux-charge description with a corresponding double-space basis.
+We have put forward a consistent quantisation procedure for superconducting circuits modeled in a redundant flux-charge description with a corresponding double-space basis.
 The apparent redundancy is eliminated by making use of a duality symmetry.
-Such a doubled basis becomes mandatory for the systematic identification and quantization of the dynamical degrees of freedom in circuits with ideal nonreciprocal devices, e.g. circulators connected to transmission lines.
-We have applied the theory to a circuit with a Josephson junction connected through a transmission line to a circulator, deriving a Hamiltonian in which there is no mode-mode coupling among the dressed normal modes.
+Such a doubled basis becomes mandatory for the systematic identification and quantisation of the dynamical degrees of freedom in circuits with ideal nonreciprocal devices, e.g. circulators connected to transmission lines.
+We have applied the theory to a circuit with a Josephson junction connected to a circulator through a transmission line, deriving a Hamiltonian in which there is no mode-mode coupling among the dressed normal modes.
 This class of quantum Hamiltonians are free of artificial divergence issues, incorporating their inherent Lorentz-Drude kind of cutoff in a predictive manner.
-Further forthcoming work is required to expand this description to more general nonreciprocal devices with frequency dependence, where the problem reduces to correctly analyse TLs coupled through the full triplet of capacitors, inductors and ideal NR elements \cite{ParraRodriguez_PhD:2021,ParraRodriguez:2021}.
+Further forthcoming work is required to expand this description to more general nonreciprocal devices with frequency dependence, where the problem reduces to correctly analysing TLs coupled through the full triplet of capacitors, inductors and ideal NR elements \cite{ParraRodriguezPhD:2021,ParraRodriguez:2021}.